Loneliness and isolation

 Don't worry if you haven't got access to a computer at home, as Herefordshire libraries offer free computer and internet access at most of their sites.

-There are a number of different organisations across the country, which offer information, advice and support, including befriending services...
+Even if you feel like it now, you are not alone.
+There's help available from there are a number of different organisations across the country, which offer information, advice and support, with some offering befriending services.